 • In a bowl, mix together the peanut butter and protein powder.
 It should become a thick texture that you can mold easily with your hands

-• Add 1 tbsp of water if the mixture isn't coming together yet.
-This can happen depending on the peanut butter you use.
-Keep adding water until you get the desired consistency to roll into a ball!
+• If the mixture is dry, add 1 tbsp of water.
+This can happen depending on the peanut butter or protein powder used.
+Slowly add in water until you get the consistency of where you can roll it into a ball!

 • Scoop about 1/2 tbsp of the mixture and roll into a ball